 Wildlife photography can be a demanding or an easy discipline, depending on the type of animals you are interested in.
 Of course, it is easier to capture a cat on the couch than a buzzard swooping down on its prey.
 Nevertheless, in both cases, we are talking about wildlife photography, which includes different requirements and necessarily different equipment.
 For example, some small animals may require macro lenses, or at least a small minimum focusing distance, while others will require short focal lengths or, on the contrary very long ones.
 So, don’t get into complicated subjects too quickly and rather start with simple animals, such as most pets, which often don’t require any special technique but can help you to get familiar with certain animal reactions, and train you to be discreet.

 But of course, when we think of wildlife photography, what directly comes in mind is wild animals, ourselves wandering in the wild looking for the unique shot that few people could take, and mainly big professional cameras that cost an arm and a leg.
 Fortunately, the latter are not necessary, even more so nowadays when you can get equipment at very reasonable prices, as you will see in the article on wildlife photography equipment.
+By the way, I invite you to read our article detailing our best tips to use a telephoto lens.
 What will make the difference is the preparation of the shot – and I’m not just talking about putting your camera on a tripod and turning the knobs to adjust the settings.
 Indeed, you will have to get to know the animals, their behaviors, where to find them and how to spot them, which is only the beginning because you will also need time to master approach techniques such as stalking and shooting.
 All the more reason to start by selecting a type of animal in particular, the one you are most interested in, among mammals, birds, insects.
 You’d better not disperse yourself too much as there would be a large mass of information to integrate about all kinds of animals (when we tell you that it will take you time!).
 We agree that you don’t get ready and shoot a bear, an owl, a lion or a hare the same way…

 There are also a lot of environmental constraints.
 Obviously, you will not necessarily find the animals you are interested in on every street corner, and you will have to move in places where you will sometimes have to stay for hours, with a regularly changing weather and light… which will force you to prepare carefully each outing with phases of tracking, where you will spend more time looking and planning than taking pictures.